Suspect in Mirema Shooting Dennis Karani Freed Over Lack of Evidence

 A man detained two weeks ago in connection with the gruesome murder of a “Pishori syndicate” boss has been released.

-Dennis Karani was released on Wednesday after the prosecution failed to prove its case against him.
+Dennis Karani was released on Wednesday by Milimani principal magistrate Carolyne Muthoni Njagi after the prosecution failed to prove its case against him.

 Karani is said to have been the getaway driver when Samuel Muvota was gunned down on Mirema Drive off Thika Road in May.